Episode 16: Everything to Know About Kids and Sleep (Part 1)

 DS: Okay.

-AR: I think that when we get into this back and forth of trying to engage in a lot of strategy at three o’clock in the morning, it kind of can prolong what’s happening.
+AR: I think that when we get into this back and forth of trying to engage in a lot of strategy at three oโclock in the morning, it kind of can prolong whatโs happening.
 It can make it bigger.

-It then turns into this whole kind of engaging conversation where no one’s going back to sleep for several hours.
+It then turns into this whole kind of engaging conversation where no oneโs going back to sleep for several hours.
 And so I think that we start foundationally with a lot of anxiety work that really starts in like broad daylight that can be helpful.
-And one of the strategies that Allison mentioned was this addition of worry time or acknowledge and defer whatever manual you’re pulling it from.
+And one of the strategies that Allison mentioned was this addition of worry time or acknowledge and defer whatever manual youโre pulling it from.

-It’s this idea of kind of having this consolidated time where child and one caregiver one on one sit and talk about like what’s on their mind, what’s stressing them, what’s bothering them.
+Itโs this idea of kind of having this consolidated time where child and one caregiver one on one sit and talk about like whatโs on their mind, whatโs stressing them, whatโs bothering them.

 DS: Yeah.

-AR: And it’s really consolidated before we get into the bedtime routine and before we kind of move into that shift into night.
+AR: And itโs really consolidated before we get into the bedtime routine and before we kind of move into that shift into night.

-DS: So it’s really about focusing on the day.
+DS: So itโs really about focusing on the day.
 Because I get asked all the time, like what can I teach my child to do in the middle of the night?
 Can we teach them just deep breathing?
-It’s really about implementing it during the day to help them at night moreso.
+Itโs really about implementing it during the day to help them at night moreso.
 Okay.

 What about consistent routine?
 Like how often are you seeing just like all over the place kind of stuff go on?

 AS: I mean, I laugh because so many people come in and say, like, we have the best bedtime routine.
-And then Andrea and I both have them fill out like a sleep log and you’ll see that like bedtime has a 90 minute range from day to day, you know, with like a four or five year old or some days, you know, they let them watch TV.
-Sometimes they don’t.
-Sometimes there’s phones in the bed.
-Sometimes there’s 10 books.
+And then Andrea and I both have them fill out like a sleep log and youโll see that like bedtime has a 90 minute range from day to day, you know, with like a four or five year old or some days, you know, they let them watch TV.
+Sometimes they donโt.
+Sometimes thereโs phones in the bed.
+Sometimes thereโs 10 books.

 DS: Yeah.

-AS: You know, I think sometimes parents think that they’re being consistent with their routine and they’re not.
+AS: You know, I think sometimes parents think that theyโre being consistent with their routine and theyโre not.
 And we typically talk about having, like, a three or four step, kind of, really firm routine with everything leading to being in the bed, right?

-So maybe it’s brush teeth, PJs, read some books in the bed, like short and sweet.
-We’re not, you know, incorporating the snack as part of the bedtime routine.
-We’re not having all these other things that may be part of your night, but we’re not calling that bedtime routine because those aren’t really like goal driven to get you in the bed and get you sleeping.
+So maybe itโs brush teeth, PJs, read some books in the bed, like short and sweet.
+Weโre not, you know, incorporating the snack as part of the bedtime routine.
+Weโre not having all these other things that may be part of your night, but weโre not calling that bedtime routine because those arenโt really like goal driven to get you in the bed and get you sleeping.

 AR: I think on the other side of that, like, I think that the general public is learning more about the importance of a bedtime routine.
-I think it’s just everywhere now, you know, these visuals of having these little bedtime routines for kids.
+I think itโs just everywhere now, you know, these visuals of having these little bedtime routines for kids.
 And so I think on the other side of that, I see a lot of rigidity around a bedtime routine.

-And so it is kind of like, it looks nice, but it’s fanatic.
-It’s like when we have this perfect bedtime routine and we do this and we read the exact same book and we sing the exact same song.
-And then there’s this kind of.
+And so it is kind of like, it looks nice, but itโs fanatic.
+Itโs like when we have this perfect bedtime routine and we do this and we read the exact same book and we sing the exact same song.
+And then thereโs this kind of.
 Yeah, real rigidity in it that I see and this real focus on it.
 And also, like, why is this one piece of sleep hygiene, this one piece of good habits, not fixing everything?

 DS: Right.
-And if it’s also rigid to the point where sometimes it takes forever, and if they’re out late or they have a different evening for some reason, and the parent can’t do all these things, like, then it just unravels from there.
+And if itโs also rigid to the point where sometimes it takes forever, and if theyโre out late or they have a different evening for some reason, and the parent canโt do all these things, like, then it just unravels from there.

 AS: Right.

 DS: But what about, like, how would you recommend the like, just one more, just one more book?
-I’m thirsty.
-I mean, I remember my daughter was constantly like, but I’m still hungry.
+Iโm thirsty.
+I mean, I remember my daughter was constantly like, but Iโm still hungry.
 Like what about the demands that the three, four, five year olds come up with, even though you might have a good routine?
 Like how should a parent respond to that?

 AR: My son is doing that right now.
-It’s not even bedtime.
-It’s like every time we have to go somewhere, he’s like, I’m starving.
-And I swear he might be, but he’s so hungry.
+Itโs not even bedtime.
+Itโs like every time we have to go somewhere, heโs like, Iโm starving.
+And I swear he might be, but heโs so hungry.
 We feed him.
-But I think that as Allison said, we don’t build it into the actual bedtime routine.
-Cause the bedtime routine is this, like ,targeted. heading in one direction thing of we’re getting ready to settle in.
-But with parents, I often, just like that worry time, we’re working a lot this time before the bedtime routine to talk about worries.
+But I think that as Allison said, we donโt build it into the actual bedtime routine.
+Cause the bedtime routine is this, like ,targeted. heading in one direction thing of weโre getting ready to settle in.
+But with parents, I often, just like that worry time, weโre working a lot this time before the bedtime routine to talk about worries.

 If a kid is consistently coming up with, I need this, I need this, I need this, I build that in.
 I have built in what I call last chance time with kids often, like, right before the bedtime routine starts.
-We’ve got 10 minutes, so if you really want to have, you know, 10 books, if you want to have, you know, more snacks, more water, go to the bathroom.
+Weโve got 10 minutes, so if you really want to have, you know, 10 books, if you want to have, you know, more snacks, more water, go to the bathroom.

-For me, it’s a lot of just, like, getting ahead of all of it.
-And then having the parent be firm and consistent in that we’ve already done that, the kitchen is closed, we’ve already done that, we get three books, now we’re done, that to me is more important.
-It’s not even just what do we do with the kid who wants eight more snacks, it’s how can the parent be consistent in their response of nope, time for bed, in a like a loving, empathic way.
+For me, itโs a lot of just, like, getting ahead of all of it.
+And then having the parent be firm and consistent in that weโve already done that, the kitchen is closed, weโve already done that, we get three books, now weโre done, that to me is more important.
+Itโs not even just what do we do with the kid who wants eight more snacks, itโs how can the parent be consistent in their response of nope, time for bed, in a like a loving, empathic way.

 AS: You said it better than I could have.
 That was 100 percent what I was thinking about, is that like last snack idea, giving them, you know, a bedtime water cup, get a little bit ahead of it.
 And then also trust your gut, right?
-If your kid is calling you back in asking for a snack and you know that they ate dinner and they had a snack 15 minutes ago, you don’t have to go in and give them a snack, right?
+If your kid is calling you back in asking for a snack and you know that they ate dinner and they had a snack 15 minutes ago, you donโt have to go in and give them a snack, right?

 You are allowed to know that your child just went to the bathroom and that, are they just stalling you or do they really need to?
-So again, not a perfect science, but being consistent with, when I say three books, it’s going to be three books, because then if you give four today, of course they’re going to ask for a fourth tomorrow.
+So again, not a perfect science, but being consistent with, when I say three books, itโs going to be three books, because then if you give four today, of course theyโre going to ask for a fourth tomorrow.

-And it’s worth it to ask for a fourth because you might say yes.
-So we hope then that the child kind of learns just very behaviorally, you know, what you do shapes your child’s response next time or what they’re going to do next time.
+And itโs worth it to ask for a fourth because you might say yes.
+So we hope then that the child kind of learns just very behaviorally, you know, what you do shapes your childโs response next time or what theyโre going to do next time.
 And so we come at it really from, with that mindset of, be consistent so your kid learns what will happen when they do XYZ.

-DS: The thing that I hear a lot when I have parents of younger children in my practice, they will often say, well, I’m the hard one.
-I’m the one who follows the consistent stuff and says no, and the other one’s very lenient.
+DS: The thing that I hear a lot when I have parents of younger children in my practice, they will often say, well, Iโm the hard one.
+Iโm the one who follows the consistent stuff and says no, and the other oneโs very lenient.
 How, like, how does that inconsistency between the parents play out?
 What do you recommend there?
-Because that’s really parent training more so.
+Because thatโs really parent training more so.

-AR: Didn’t we just add a chapter about that in the book?
+AR: Didnโt we just add a chapter about that in the book?

 AS: Yeah.

-AR: Wasn’t that a last minute add?
+AR: Wasnโt that a last minute add?

 AS: Uh huh, yeah.
-That’s a big one.
-That’s a big one.
+Thatโs a big one.
+Thatโs a big one.

-AR: It’s so hard.
-It’s so complicated.
+AR: Itโs so hard.
+Itโs so complicated.
 And I would bet that within all of our marriages, there are differences between us and our partner and how we do anything, let alone parenting.

-So there’s a lot of it, I think, that starts with that kind of empathic understanding of like, yep, I get it, that’s life, no one’s going to parent in the exact same way.
+So thereโs a lot of it, I think, that starts with that kind of empathic understanding of like, yep, I get it, thatโs life, no oneโs going to parent in the exact same way.
 We came from different parents, we came from whatever.
 But then I think, communication is like the biggest thing that we can do, and sitting down and having these hard conversations of this is what I do, this is what you do, and can we either meet in the middle, or can we have the third party, this psychologist that we are paying to tell us how to do this, can we listen to her and kind of all get on her page?
 And then I think, as much as I hate like a hack or anything like that, I think the secret weapon in this is writing it out.

 I think writing the plan out is like secretly the strongest thing you can do.

-DS: Oh, that’s great.
+DS: Oh, thatโs great.

-AR: In my personal practice, when I make recommendations for changes in sleep, I don’t do this for like general patients, but I write out what I have said to them or I type out what I’ve said to them and they get it.
+AR: In my personal practice, when I make recommendations for changes in sleep, I donโt do this for like general patients, but I write out what I have said to them or I type out what Iโve said to them and they get it.

-They walk away with a written plan so that I know that they’re going to be on the same page.
-But then I think that there’s this like extra layer of there’s separation or divorce and that’s kind of, I think when we leave that to the co parenting professionals.
+They walk away with a written plan so that I know that theyโre going to be on the same page.
+But then I think that thereโs this like extra layer of thereโs separation or divorce and thatโs kind of, I think when we leave that to the co parenting professionals.

 DS: That makes a lot of sense.
 I love the writing it out.
 I would never think to, like, have it just there as the plan, as opposed to like trying to remember.

-AR: You can’t argue that.
+AR: You canโt argue that.
 Yeah.

 AS: Right.

 DS: Yeah.
-And I often, I often say to people like I’m the fall guy, like blame me, blame me.
-I’m the one who’s giving you the recommendations.
-So that’s fine.
+And I often, I often say to people like Iโm the fall guy, like blame me, blame me.
+Iโm the one whoโs giving you the recommendations.
+So thatโs fine.

 AS: Oh, all the time.